 You have probably heard a statistic something like 80% of businesses fail in the first year.
 According to the Small Business Administration it is actually 50% of SMALL business fail in the first 5 years.
 The reasons that the research gives are:

 The biggest mistake is underestimating the difficulty ahead and over emphasizing the 'positive outlook' scenario or assuming your expectations are the reality at hand.
-The only way to know if you have a realistic rational view if the business landscape for your service niche is to get a lot of outside perspectives from qualified mentors.
+The only way to know if you have a realistic rational view if the business landscape for your cleaning service niche is to get a lot of outside perspectives from qualified mentors.
 That does not mean take seriously ever opinion that you run into from your brother-in-law or your fishing buddy!
 It needs to be an experienced and successful mentor.

 Obviously, you would aim to avoid making a fatal error in the first three to six months.
 Your newly hatched business cannot really recover from a high-magnitude error at that point.